We love the countertop that can also serve as a dining table.

 While we are still on the topic of countertops, it is important to mention the rising popularity of composite sinks.
 These are sinks made from the same material as the countertop.
 This creates a cleaner uniform look and makes cleaning and maintenance much easier.
 However, it is going to be a tough battle against the still very popular stainless steel and farmhouse sinks.

 One of the foundations to a functional kitchen is kitchen storage.
 If it is inadequate or ineffective, you will be faced with endless frustrations and challenges.
 To counter these storage challenges, homeowners are starting to look for better storage solutions within the cabinetry.
-These can include: drawer dividers for cutlery & utensils, pull-outs for spices, tray dividers, roll-out trays and caddies for pot & pans; as well as wastebasket cabinets and/or decorative wicker baskets for show.
+These can include: appliances garages for small appliance, drawer dividers for cutlery & utensils, pull-outs for spices, tray dividers, roll-out trays and caddies for pots & pans; as well as wastebasket cabinets for garbage and recyclables and/or deep drawers.
 These will make it easier to store foods, drinks and small appliances.

-8. Hardwood Flooring is Still the Shinning Star but Ceramic Tile is on it’s Heels
+#6.
+Hardwood Flooring is Still the Shining Star but Ceramic Tile is on its Heels

 Hardwood flooring is still very popular when it comes to kitchen flooring.
 But the second most popular option, ceramic flooring, is about to get more attention.
 Thanks to technology, ceramic flooring now comes in a wide variety of designs and styles and sizes.

 For example, you can get ceramic tiles that look exactly like hardwood flooring.
-So if you want to retain the hardwood look but with a material that is easier to maintain, you can use ceramic.
+So if you want to retain the hardwood look but wanted a material that is easier to maintain, consider using ceramic.
 In addition to wood, ceramic tiles can be designed to resemble a range of other materials including natural stone.
 Even the surface texture is changed to mimic these materials.

 In terms of size, you do not have to go for traditional sizing any longer.
-You can get wide plank tiles that resemble actual planks of hardwood once laid down on the floor.
-Or you can get custom cut tiles to create a uniquely themed kitchen.
+It seems like the sky is the limit with variety and larger format tiles.
+You can get single plank tiles that resemble actual wide planks of hardwood once laid down on the floor.
+Or you can get custom cut tiles to create a uniquely patterned kitchen.

-Kitchen islands are no longer those narrow surfaces just for food preparation or to serve as an occasional breakfast bar.
-They have become focal points of the kitchen.
-One of the changes emerging is the larger sizing and more ornate design pieces included in the design.
+Kitchen islands are no longer an afterthought or something small to squeeze into the space.
+They have become focal points and the hub of the kitchen.
+One of the changes emerging is the single level larger sizing, serving multiple uses; especially since we are seeing less wall cabinet space in kitchen design.
 The kitchen island is meant to create an impact, and its design must make a statement.

-The 2017 larger kitchen islands will become jack of all trades.
-They will have storage cabinets and be fitted with various cooking appliances while also serving as a dining and/or drinking bar.
-To accommodate the increased size, we are seeing a tendency for the kitchen island to extend into living room territory in homes with open plan designs.
+The 2020 larger kitchen islands will become the jack-of-all-trades.
+They will have storage solution cabinets and be fitted with various under-counter appliances while also providing seating–serving as a casual dining and/or drinking bar.
+To accommodate the increased size, we are seeing a tendency for the kitchen island to extend into living room spaces in homes with open plan designs.
 This ensures the kitchen island can be multi-functional without cluttering up space in the kitchen.